minprog/app-studio/45 Projects/60 Trivia/content.md

 Have a look at the diagram below.
 We defined three types of classes:

 - The Activities (Android) / ViewControllers (iOS).
 These manage the user interface.
 Most things in the app will happen when someone interacts with buttons, edit fields, lists, etc.
+- Helpers.
+In this app, helpers communicate with servers, package incoming data into model objects and do other useful stuff.
 - Models.
 These are usually very simple classes that contain a little bit of data.
 Some classes will be like structs, containing a few variables with getters and setters.
-Some classes will be
-- Helpers.
-In this app, helpers communicate with servers, package incoming data into model objects and do other useful stuff.
+A class might also be a bit more complex, for example when it is a "list of things".

 ![](trivia.png)